Derpyho0ves/Derpyho0ves.github.io/_posts/2020-01-19-Vulnserver-Stack-Based-Buffer-Overflow.md

 ```

 Excuting the script and looking at Immunity we can see that again we crashed the program and overwrote EIP with 42424242, but to check
-for badchars we can right click on ESP value and click "follow in dump"
+for badchars we can right click on ESP value and click "Follow in Dump"

 ![exp8](/images/vulnserver/stack/exp8.PNG)